Chapter 7 Bankruptcy

 Under Chapter 7 bankruptcy you can discharge debt, such as credit cards, personal loans, and medical bills with certain exceptions.
 In most chapter 7 cases, you are able to keep all your property if it is fully encumbered by liens or is “exempt.”
-The purpose of chapter 7 is to provide the debtor a “fresh start.”
+The purpose of chapter 7 is to provide you a “fresh start.”

 A chapter 7 bankruptcy case is started with the filing of a petition and schedules with the Bankruptcy Court.
-The filing of a bankruptcy petition provides an “order for relief” under chapter 7.
 Married persons may file jointly with their spouse.
+Upon the filing of the case, the “automatic stay” of bankruptcy is generally imposed.

 A person’s complete financial and legal situation needs to be evaluated carefully in order to make the correct decision of whether chapter 7 or chapter 13 is best for them.
 Filing under chapter 7 when it is not appropriate, can lead to unfortunate consequences.

 Chapter 7 bankruptcy would often be a good choice if all property is “exempt” and household income is below median.
 Generally, chapter 7 would not be considered if one would face the liquidation of significant assets by the chapter 7 trustee.

 Timetable Chapter 7 Bankruptcy